ongyx/sandboxrepo/README.md

 # - User-submitted software -
 I know that Libterm already has something like this, but before you accuse me of reinventing the wheel let me explain.
 OpenTerm did not have a package manager, so I created one.
-But for Libterm, there was no external repo support for its inbuilt file manager.
+But for Libterm, there was no external repo support for its inbuilt package manager.
 Thus, I created sandman to make it easier to test and pull software.

 Users can submit a pull request with the command in this form: